Milestone-Proposal:Honda's P2, First Bipedal Robot, 1996

 The robot weighed about 210 kilograms (463 pounds), with the bulk of the weight consisting of actuators, control systems, and the onboard power supply.

-P2 was the direct predecessor to the later and more famous ASIMO robot.
+P2 was the direct predecessor to the later and more famous ASIMO robot [7].
 As the first prototype to achieve autonomous, dynamic walking with a human-scale body, it laid the technological foundation for modern humanoid robotics.

 P2 2H.jpg

-Figure 1: Honda's P2 humanoid robot walking autonomously.
 This image demonstrates the robot in motion, supported by its self-contained power and control systems.
 The dynamic walking posture reflects the real-time balance and coordination achieved by P2 in 1996.

 Technological Breakthroughs in Bipedal Locomotion

-Honda’s P2 robot, introduced in 1996, marked a historic breakthrough in the field of humanoid robotics.
+Honda’s P2 robot, demonstrated in 1996, marked a historic breakthrough in the field of humanoid robotics.
 As one of the world’s first practical bipedal robots, P2 demonstrated stable and autonomous walking—something that had long eluded researchers due to the complexity of dynamic balance control.
-Compared to its predecessor P1, P2 featured significant advancements in motion control, sensor integration, and real-time responsiveness, enabling more human-like gait and posture.
-These innovations laid the technical foundation for future humanoid robots, including Honda’s ASIMO.

 Scientific Contributions to Human-Machine Understanding